IbcAlpha/IBC/userguide.md

 > To configure this behaviour use the `AutoRestart` setting in the `Lock and
 > Exit` section of the TWS/Gateway configuration dialog.
 Alternatively use the
 > `AutoRestartTime` setting in `config.ini`.
 >

->IMPORTANT
->
->If you have previously been using IBController and are switching over to IBC, there are some differences that you need to be aware of: there is more information about this in the **Changes from IBController** section at the end of this document.
->
+> This support for auto-restart can lead to confusion if you sometimes want to
+> start TWS/Gateway without using IBC.
+For advice on this, see the section
+> entitled **How to run TWS/Gateway without IBC when IBC is installed** towards
+> the end of this document.

+IMPORTANT

 >Make sure you read the information in the **Scope of this User Guide** section.
 >
 >Note that in the remainder of this document, 'Unix' is used to refer to all